 Proprietary funds distinguish operating revenues and expenses from non-operating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with a proprietary funds' principal ongoing operations.
 According to the Authority's policy, governmental operating grants are considered operating revenues.
 The other principal operating revenues of the Housing Authority are rent and maintenance charges to residents and operating fees earned.
-Operating expenses for proprietary funds include the administrative costs of providing the service and the housing assistance payments to landlords.
+Operating expenses for proprietary funds include the administrative costs of providing the service.
 All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.

-D. CASH AND CASH EQUIVALENTS Cash includes amounts in demand deposits and interest-bearing demand deposits.
+D. CASH AND CASH EQUIVALENTS Cash includes amounts in demand deposits and interestbearing demand deposits.
 Cash equivalents include amounts in time deposits, of less than ninety days, and cash with fiscal agent.
 Under state law, the Housing Authority may deposit funds in demand deposits, interest-bearing demand deposits, money market accounts, or time deposits with state banks organized under Louisiana law and national banks having their principal offices in Louisiana.

-On the Statement of Cash Flows, cash and cash equivalents, end of year, is \$813,204.
-This is comprised of eash and cash equivalents of \$792,098 and restricted assets - cash of \$21,106, on the statement of net position.
+On the Statement of Cash Flows, cash and cash equivalents, end of year, is 340,706.
+This is comprised of cash and cash equivalents of 323,771 and restricted assets - cash of 16,935, on the statement of net position.

 E. INVESTMENTS Investments are limited to L.S.-R.S.
 33:2955 and the Housing Authority investment policy.
-If the original maturities of investments exceed 90 days, they are classified as investments, however, if the original maturities are 90 days or less, they are classified as each equivalents.
+If the original maturities of investments exceed 90 days, they are classified as investments; however, if the original maturities are 90 days or less, they are classified as cash equivalents.

-The investments are reflected at quoted market prices except for the following which are required/permitted as per GASB Statement No. 31.
+The investments are reflected at quoted market prices except for the following which are required/permitted as per GASB Statement No. 31: